 On 1 May 2020, Professor van Rooij has been appointed Professor of Plasma Chemistry at the Faculty of Science.
 The appointment of Professor van Rooij is the first appointment from UM within Brightsite.

 Brightsite will give an impulse to the development and commercial application of innovative technologies so that the process industry in general and the Chemelot site in particular can achieve its sustainability and safety objectives.
-From his role at UM, Professor van Rooij will participate in various program lines of Brightsite, in particular in the field of electrification.
-Professor van Rooij’s expertise in the field of plasma chemistry is very promising.
+From his role at UM, Van Rooij will participate in various program lines of Brightsite, in particular in the field of electrification.
+Van Rooij’s expertise in the field of plasma chemistry is very promising.

 Prof. Dr. Thomas Cleij, Dean of the Faculty of Science is very pleased with this appointment:

 “The appointment of Professor van Rooij fits within the ambition of the faculty to use engineering to improve circularity and sustainability.
 Professor van Rooij is an excellent expert in his field and brings along a valuable network from which our research programs can benefit. ”